arraytools/RinDocker/Readme.md

 ## Dockerfile

-We assume the intermediate docker image containing enough packages for our analysis.
+We assume the intermediate docker image containing necessary packages for our analysis.
 ```
-FROM oliverstatworx/base-r-tidyverse:latest
+FROM myname/base-r-tidyverse:3.5.2

 ## create directories
 RUN mkdir -p /01_data